DiepLau/DiepLau/README.md

-### Hi there 👋
+### Hi there :) ✨

 <p align="center"><img src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExODE3NWU3ZmViMjdmMGNmODZiZmI3NGEwZmU5NGEzZDVjMjk1OTFiYiZlcD12MV9pbnRlcm5hbF9naWZzX2dpZklkJmN0PWc/7NoNw4pMNTvgc/giphy.gif" width="400" height="300"  /></p>

 ## 🌸 About me 🌸
-I am an electrical engineering student from Germany 🇩🇪
+- ⚡ I am an electrical engineering student from Germany
+- 🌱 Currently I am still in the middle of getting to know a lot of new languages and tools
+- 🎮 I like to play video games and am eager to learn new things in my free time

 ---